trevisanj/PFANT/README.md

 To use PFANT, you will need to:

-1. Install the software pre-requisites
-2. Go to https://github.com/trevisanj/PFANT/releases and download the most recent release, or clone the repository
+1. Download PFANT files
-3. Compile the Fortran source code
+2. Compile the Fortran source code
-4. Add `PFANT/fortran/bin` and `PFANT/pyfant/scripts` to your PATH and add `PFANT/pyfant` to your PYTHONPATH
+3. Add `PFANT/fortran/bin` to your PATH

 This section will take you through these steps.

 ### 2.1 Installing required software

 #### 2.1.1 Standalone applications

 Please install the following standalone applications on your system (no pain except for gfortran and make on Windows (see below)):
   - gfortran >= 4.6
   - make
-  - Python 2.7
-  - pip

 ##### 2.1.1.1 Windows users: gfortran and make on Windows